Birds home Bird names News Family groups Habitats Key plants Glossary Plumage Tips Thumbnails Gen. info Credits Photos for sale

 Lateral view of a Cattle Egret in breeding plumage

-Dorsal view of a Cattle Egret
+Lateral view of a Cattle Egret in breeding plumage ready for take-off

 Cattle Egret doing what its name says it's got to do...